Gurenax/node-aws-lambda-calculator/README.md

 18. You can now test the `POST` method if it works correctly.
 19. Go to Actions, `Deploy API`
 20. Select a development stage then `Deploy`
-21. Once deployed, you will be able to grab the Invoke URL
+21. Once deployed, you will be able to grab the Invoke URL and use it for a POST request.
-22. Create an Access key in IAM for the User which should be under Users > Security credentials.
-23. When accessing the Invoke URL, specify the following:

-* `AWS_ACCESS_KEY_ID` (Access Key)
-* `AWS_SECRET_ACCESS_KEY` (Secret Key)
-* `AWS_DEFAULT_REGION` (Region where the API Gateway is deployed).

-24. Execute the URL with the body parameters:
+22. Execute the URL with the body parameters:
 ```javascript
 {
   "a": 1,